kingban1/AccusoftServices-Image-Compression-NodeJS-Sample/README.md

 	node app reduce ./mybigfile.jpg ./mysmallfile.jpg

 ###Explanation
-This is a fully functioning example to get you started using the compress service.
+This is a fully functioning example to get you started using the compression service.
 The main call to the api is within **compress.js**.
 Here is a brief walkthrough of that file.

 ####Including required node modules